Tips for Starting Your Student Loan Repayment JourneyDecember 4, 2019

 Make Extra Payments

 When you make your monthly payment, it will first apply to any late fees you have, then it will apply to interest.
 After these items are covered, the remaining payment will go toward your principal loan balance (the amount you actually borrowed).
-By paying down the principal, you reduce the amount of interest that you pay over the life of the loan.
+By paying down the principal on student loans, you reduce the amount of interest that you pay over the life of the loan.
 Applying extra income by making larger payments or double payments will reduce the total amount you’ll end up paying.

 Reach Out for Help if Necessary